JaxGaussianProcesses/GPJax/README.md

 | [**Install guide**](#installation)
 | [**Documentation**](https://gpjax.readthedocs.io/en/latest/)

-GPJax aims to provide a low-level interface to Gaussian process models.
+GPJax aims to provide a low-level interface to Gaussian process (GP) models.
 Code is written entirely in [Jax](https://github.com/google/jax) to enhance readability, and structured to allow researchers to easily extend the code to suit their own needs.
 When defining GP prior in GPJax, the user need only specify a mean and kernel function.
 A GP posterior can then be realised by computing the product of our prior with a likelihood function.
 The idea behind this is that the code should be as close as possible to the maths that we would write on paper when working with GP models.

 ## Supported methods and interfaces